tomassasovsky/coding-interview-eldorado/README.md

 ## Swagger Documentation

 API documentation is automatically generated using Swagger.
-You can view the docs by visiting the appropriate URL on your running server.
+You can view the docs by visiting the appropriate URL on your running server, at `/documentation`.
 Setup for Swagger is in swagger.ts.

 ## Testing